dainik10/Python/README.md

-This a repository consists of all the Data Structures in Python code.
+This is a repository that consists of all the Data Structures & Algorithm in Python code.